Yoshua-Carrera/Chrundle_Bot/README.md

 This dual-callback approach allows for flexible command invocation and ensures that all commands are accessible in both ways.

+### GraphQL Integration

+This project uses GraphQL to fetch data from external APIs, specifically the [Anilist API](https://graphql.anilist.co) for the manga commands.
+To ensure type safety and a better developer experience, we use [GraphQL Code Generator](https://www.graphql-code-generator.com/) to automatically generate TypeScript types from our `.gql` files.

+When you run `npm run gen-gql`, it will:
+1. Look for `.gql` files in the `src/graphql` directory.
+2. Generate a corresponding `.ts` file for each `.gql` file.
+This generated file will contain typed document nodes that you can import directly into your command files.

+This means you get full type support for your query variables and results, reducing the risk of runtime errors.

 ### Adding a New Command

 To add a new command to the TypeScript bot, follow these steps: